European Union tax haven blacklist

 The European Union tax haven blacklist, officially the EU list of non-cooperative tax jurisdictions, is a tool of the European Union (EU) that lists tax havens.
-It is used by the Member States to undermine tax competition.
+It is used by the Member States to tackle external risks of tax abuse and unfair tax competition.
 It was adopted for the first time in 2017 as a response to tax avoidance in the EU, screening 92 countries.
 It is managed by the Code of Conduct Group for Business Taxation and monitored by the European Commission (EC).
 The most recent revision was released on 6 October 2020.
 The list is updated twice a year.

 Criteria for listing and history

 Criteria

-Jurisdictions that do not comply with all three of these EC demands are identified as tax havens by the EU:
+Jurisdictions that do not comply with all three of these EC criteria are flagged as tax havens by the EU: